Japanese Vegetable Gyoza

 - 7

-Pour 1/4 cup of water into the pan and immediately cover with a lid to steam the dumplings for 4 to 5 minutes.
+Pour 1/4 cup of water into the pan and immediately cover with a lid to steam for 5 minutes until the wrappers are translucent.

 - 8